nebstech/Ventur/proposal.md

 Users will have the ability to edit or delete their own trips.

-Each trip entry can be associated with multiple images.

 ## Review System
 Users can leave reviews for the trips they have taken.